 The next job was to acquire 350 old bricks!
 The local builders merchant sold them for £1.50 each but I wasn’t willing to pay that much, so I spent a couple of weeks touring the local streets peering in skips outside houses that were being renovated.
 Its amazing how many people don’t realise the commercial value of reclaimed bricks.
-So bricks started to pile up quite rapidly – aided by someone who was knocking down their garage, and someone else replacing an old wall.
-I then had to teach myself how to lay bricks!
+So old bricks started to pile up quite rapidly – aided by someone who was knocking down their garage, and someone else replacing an old wall.
+Then everything had to stop for a month because I had to go into hospital for an operation on my stomach and wasnt allowed to do any gardening.
+When I had recovered, I then had to teach myself how to lay bricks!
 Fortunately, it didn’t seem too difficult, and it wasn’t – but it did take me an awfully long time – roughly 12 – 15 hours, done in short bursts.

 By this point I had planted tall nicotiana in the wall planters, basically to hide the awful mess from view as much as possible because it was starting to depress me!

 What also depressed me was the realisation that I was working with a garden full of the most awful soil imaginable.
 Solid, unyielding clay.
 It bakes so hard in summer that I could have made all the bricks myself.
 To cheer myself up, I bought myself a compost bin in the shape of a beehive.
 Several visitors actually mistook it for one!